PuneetGopinath/Sanitizers/docs/README.md

 ### Pages

 1. Read [getting-started.md](getting-started.md) for Getting Started with BK Sanitizers.
-2. Read [FUNCTIONS.md](FUNCTIONS.md) for understaning functions of BK Sanitizers.
+2. Read [FUNCTIONS.md](FUNCTIONS.md) for understaning functions and methods of BK Sanitizers.